survivejs/webpack-book/manuscript/techniques/05_deploying.md

 T> If you need a more elaborate setup, use the Node API that *gh-pages* provides.
 The default command line tool it provides is enough for basic purposes, though.

 T> GitHub Pages allows you to choose the branch where you deploy.
-It is possible to use the `master` branch even as it is enough for minimal sites that don’t need bundling.
+It is possible to use the `master` branch even as it is enough for minimal sites that don't need bundling.
 You can also point below the *./docs* directory within your `master` branch and maintain your site.

 ## Archiving Old Versions